-STS-MG grants have a much wider focus than the STS-CG category and must be commemorative of the service and sacrifice of service personnel beyond the local community, and/or consist of elements that are available to the whole nation, or residents of a state, territory, or regional area.
+MG grants will have a much wider focus than CG category applications and must be commemorative of the service and sacrifice of service personnel beyond the local community, and/or consist of elements that are available to the whole nation, or residents of a state, territory, or regional area.
 A high monetary value project or activity does not necessarily mean that it is of national, state, territory and/or regional significance.

-Some examples of STS-MG projects and activities include:
+Some examples of MG projects and activities include:

-- Construction of an interactive memorial walking track dedicated to Australian service personnel from the Vietnam war - Development of a digital honour roll and interpretive signage to commemorate the history of service personnel from a particular region - Publication of a book commemorating Australian service personnel from the Malayan Emergency - Development of a documentary commemorating Australian Prisoners of War.
+- construction of an interactive memorial walking track dedicated to Australian service personnel from the Vietnam war - development of a digital honour roll and interpretive signage to commemorate the history of service personnel from a particular region - publication of a book commemorating Australian service personnel from the Malayan Emergency - development of a documentary commemorating Australian Prisoners of War.